Theemow/Makelaar-webscraper/README.md

    - Please add this scraper to the ScraperFactory and ensure it's properly integrated
    - Follow the same logging pattern as other scrapers
    - Use the BaseScraper as parent class
-   - add the new scraper to the makelaars array in the Huurhuis_webscraper file
+   - Add the new scraper to the makelaars array in the huurhuis_webscraper.py file
-   - Create a scraper test method in the Huurhuis_webscraper_tests file following the same pattern as the other tests
+   - Create a scraper test method in the huurhuis_webscraper_tests.ipynb file following the same pattern as the other tests

 5. Special Considerations:
    - Any specific challenges (e.g., dynamic content, anti-scraping measures)